 Well, here we will discuss the Azure Function Folder Structure.
-You should understand it before you start creating Azure Functions.
+It would be best to understand it before creating Azure Functions.

 Table of Contents